prudhvi1029/Business-Insights-360/README.md

   2. E-commerce Customer: Online websites E.g. Amazon, Flipkart
 - AtliQ Hardwares also has a minor B2C business model wherein they own stores: AtliQ E-store and AtliQ Exclusive.
 These are called Direct channels.
 - They also have Distributors in some countries with restricted trade.
 E.g. Neptune

+---

-## Project Objective:
+## Problem Statement:
 AltiQ Hardware, a global leader in computers and accessories, faced unexpected losses after opening a store in America.
 These setbacks were identified to be caused due to reliance on outdated methods such as Excel for data analysis.
 To address this issue, the company's leadership recognized the need for a transformative approach to leveraging data for informed decision-making.
 With competitors boasting robust analytics teams, AltiQ Hardware recognizes the urgent need to develop its analytics capabilities using Power BI to thrive in the industry.

 To outshine competitors, they've adopted Power BI for analytics with 1.8 million transaction records from Excel, CSV, and MySQL.

-The Power BI Dashboard includes:
-## Step-by-Step Execution: Building the Business Insights 360 DashBoard
+### Step-by-Step Execution: Building the Business Insights 360 DashBoard

 - **Project Charter Implementation**: Establish a clear roadmap and accountability through a well-structured Project Charter.
 - **Benchmark-Backed Data Validation**: Ensure high data quality by processing and validating over 1 million rows of data against company benchmarks.